open-turo/swift-test-drs/Sources/TestDRS/Documentation.docc/MockingStaticMembers.md

 TestDRS provides the `withStaticTestingContext` function to isolate static state between tests, ensuring that each test starts with a clean slate.

 This article covers:
-1. The challenges of testing static members
+1. The challenges of testing with static members
 2. Using `withStaticTestingContext` to isolate tests
 3. Mocking static methods
 4. Verifying static method calls

-## The Challenge with static members
+## The challenge with static members

 Static properties and methods in Swift are shared across all instances of a class or struct.
 This means that changes made in one test can affect other tests: